 Single-Injection Showdown: Orthopedic Giant vs. Pharma Leader

 Both Gel-One and Synvisc-One deliver complete HA treatment in a single injection.
-They’re both avian-derived.
-But they come from very different companies with different formulations.
+They are both avian-derived and both cross-linked.
+But they come from very different companies with different formulations, and understanding those differences can help you make a more informed decision with your doctor.

 |---|---|---|